lawlesst/lawlesst.github.com/notebook/vivo-caching.md

 date:03-25-13
 ----

 > This document describes a proof of concept for caching [VIVO](http://www.vivoweb.org/) profiles with ETags and mod_cache.
-The [code](https://github.com/Brown-University-Library/vivo/blob/etag/productMods/WEB-INF/pyfilter/EtagFilter.py) for the filter is available on [Github](https://github.com/Brown-University-Library/vivo/tree/etag).
 The use of mod_cache and ETags described here could be applied to other web applications.

 ### The problem - page load time